techstars/full-stack-challenge/CEB_README.md

 in Ruby on Rails and contained in the directory "ruby-backend".
 The frontend is built in React and will be contained in the directory "react-frontend".
-UPDATE: not any more, React is now included with Rails using the gem react-rails
+UPDATE: not any more, React is now included with Rails using the gem react-rails -- also the main app is now in the root directory of the repo.

 --Installed Ruby 2.6.3 with rbenv and installed Rails --Installed SQLite 3 for the DB (after failed first attempt)